Planning for an Azure File Sync deployment

 To detect changes to the Azure file share, Azure File Sync has a scheduled job called a change detection job.
 A change detection job enumerates every file in the file share, and then compares it to the sync version for that file.
 When the change detection job determines that files have changed, Azure File Sync initiates a sync session.
 The change detection job is initiated every 24 hours.
 Because the change detection job works by enumerating every file in the Azure file share, change detection takes longer in larger namespaces than in smaller namespaces.
 For large namespaces, it might take longer than once every 24 hours to determine which files have changed.

 Azure File Sync works with your standard AD-based identity without any special setup beyond setting up sync.
-When you are using Azure File Sync, the general expectation is that most accesses go through the Azure File Sync caching servers, rather than through the Azure file share.
+When you're using Azure File Sync, the general expectation is that most accesses go through the Azure File Sync caching servers, rather than through the Azure file share.
 Since the server endpoints are located on Windows Server, and Windows Server has supported AD and Windows-style ACLs for a long time, nothing is needed beyond ensuring the Windows file servers registered with the Storage Sync Service are domain joined.
 Azure File Sync will store ACLs on the files in the Azure file share, and will replicate them to all server endpoints.

-Even though changes made directly to the Azure file share will take longer to sync to the server endpoints in the sync group, you may also want to ensure that you can enforce your AD permissions on your file share directly in the cloud as well.
+Even though changes made directly to the Azure file share will take longer to sync to the server endpoints in the sync group, you might also want to ensure that you can enforce your AD permissions on your file share directly in the cloud as well.
 To do this, you must domain join your storage account to your on-premises AD, just like how your Windows file servers are domain joined.
 To learn more about domain joining your storage account to a customer-owned Active Directory, see Azure Files Active Directory overview.

 The Azure File Sync agent communicates with your Storage Sync Service and Azure file share using the Azure File Sync REST protocol and the FileREST protocol, both of which always use HTTPS over port 443.
 SMB is never used to upload or download data between your Windows Server and the Azure file share.
 Because most organizations allow HTTPS traffic over port 443, as a requirement for visiting most websites, special networking configuration is usually not required to deploy Azure File Sync.